gdha/www.it3.be/rear-support/index.md

 We have the following ReaR Support Contracts available according your needs:

-* Quickstart (REAR-Q) is a step-in contract to assist you in getting started with ReaR without too much hussle and foresees maximum 3 incidents with a response time within *two* or *three* business days (in worst case)
-* Standard (REAR-S) foresees maximum 10 incidents with a response time within *two* business days
+* Standard (REAR-S) foresees maximum 5 incidents with a response time within *two* business days
-* Advanced (REAR-A) foresees maximum 15 incidents with a response time on the *next* business day
+* Advanced (REAR-A) foresees maximum 10 incidents with a response time on the *next* business day
 * Business (REAR-B) foresees maximum 20 incidents with a response time on the *same* business day
-* Enterprise (REAR-E) foresees maximum 50 incidents with a response time within 4 hours (on business days)
-* Unlimited (REAR-U) has no incident limitationis and covers 24x7 with a response time within the hour

 For more information about the Service Level Agreements (SLA) or prices please [see the rear support services PDF file]({{ site.url }}/rear-support/rear-support-pricelist.pdf).
 If you feel the need to talk to an human or want more information about our company then go to our page ["about the company"]({{ site.url }}/company/about_company/)